Coronavirus: the situation in Switzerland

 “The foreign ministry has made it clear to us that the current trend is to cancel events.
 It has drawn our attention to the international component of the Council of the Swiss Abroad and the relatively high average age of the delegates,” says the OSA management, explaining this measure.

-What do you need to consider when travelling and staying in Switzerland?end of infobox
+What do you need to consider when travelling to and staying in Switzerland?end of infobox

 The World Health Organization (WHO) has not yet imposed any travel restrictions.
 It is advisable to check when travelling to events to see if they are still taking place, as major events have been banned and cantons and cities can also ban smaller events.